featurist/hyperdom/readme.md

 Alternatively, if you just want to compile `hyperdom.js` and reference it in a `<script src="..."></script>`, you can by running `npm run prepublish` in the hyperdom directory.

 ## We're Hiring!

-Featurist provides full stack, feature driven development teams.
-Want to join us?
+Join our remote team and help us build amazing software.
 Check out [our career opportunities](https://www.featurist.co.uk/careers/).